sherine-aishu/Portfolio-Project-2/README.md

 - *In this setup, We have installed Prometheus, Grafana in same server.*

 - *Prometheus by default will collect its server metrics and expose them on http://localhost:9090/metrics.
-It doesn't require any exporters.
+It doesn't require any exporters for exposing its own metrics.
 But for other metrics we can install exporters like node exporter (Step 1 to 4).*

 - *We have added a new host as target by collecting its metrics using node exporter (Step 5: Adding hosts to prometheus as targets)*